Ministry of Defence

 Robert S.Smythe Baden-Powell

 Able Seaman Royal Navy HMS "President 111 " London Divisional Drill Ship.
 Died at home 2.12.1940.
 Aged 40.
 Son of Albert & Louisa Earl.
-Husband of Lilian Alexandra Earl of Ramsgate, Kent Commemorated on The Portsmouth Naval Memorial, Southsea.
+Husband of Lilian Alexandra Earl of Ramsgate, Kent No known grave.
+Commemorated on Portsmouth Naval Memorial, Southsea.

 EDWARDS